apigee-labs/rapier/README.md

 ### Hiding the implementation detail

-This section contains some opinion about API design and is not specific to Rapier—it is really an apology for the design of the [To-do List example](#to_do_list) above.
+This section contains some opinion about API design and is not specific to Rapier—it is really an apology for the design of the [To-do List example](#to_do_list) above and a suggestion of a better one.
 If you are not interested in this opinion, you can [skip to the next section](#representing-urls).

 In the example above, we exposed an `id` property of an item and used it in a `query path`.
 This is a very common pattern in API design, but we do not consider it a best practice.